 Overview of the Workflow:

-1. DNA Extraction and QC
+1. DNA Extraction and Quality Control

 2. Minimal or No Fragmentation